phenricor/simple-blog/README.md

 ```
 php artisan serve
 ```
+## Adittional steps
+- **Feed**: On config/feed.php, you can change `title` and `description` values, that will reflect on the blog's RSS properties.
+-

 Access http://localhost:8000 to use the application.
 # What is being used
 1. Bootstrap
 2. Laravel
 3. Quill
+4. spatie/laravel-feed